-Adopt an interim District Personnel Policies, Practices, and Procedures Manual.
+Rescind the Interim District Personnel Policies, Practices, and Procedures Manual (adopted 4/9/2018) and adopt the District Personnel Manual.

 ENVIRONMENTAL DETERMINATION

 The proposed action is not a project as defined by 14 California Code of Regulations 15378 (State CEQA Guidelines) and therefore CEQA is not applicable.